IDFA deprecation, iOS 14, and ATT: 35 mobile marketers’ questions answered

 30) For mobile web environments, can you not use GTM or third-party tracking tools such as Voluum to bypass the fingerprinting restraints?

-There are different ways to technically bypass fingerprinting constraints.
 The problem is not with technical solutions but whether they are permitted by Apple’s privacy rules.
 And, of course, dealing with the inevitable consequences of not respecting App Store policies.

 31) Do Facebook and Google already send SKAdNetwork data so apps can see it in Singular dashboard?